MileHacker Logo

 Overview of Public Transit Systems

 Constantine Tramway: The city boasts a modern tramway system.
-It connects major districts, universities, and the city center, offering a comfortable and efficient way to travel across longer distances within the urban area.
+It links major districts, universities, plus the metropolis center, offering a comfortable and efficient way to travel across longer distances within the urban area.

 Local Buses: A comprehensive system of local buses operates throughout the city.
 These buses connect residential areas to the city center and other points.
-Bus routes can be complicated and less clearly marked for tourists compared to the tramway.
+Bus routes can be complicated and less clearly marked for tourists in comparison with the tramway.

 Unique Transport: Téléphérique